seud0nym/tch-gui-unhide/extras/README.md

 #### Firmware Applicability
 Should be applicable to all firmware versions supported by `tch-gui-unhide` with release 2023.06.20 or later, running on ARM-based devices (not MIPS).
 #### Prerequisites
+Make sure you are in the directory in which the `tch-gui-unhide` script in installed, and then execute these commands:
+`./update-ca-certificates`
 Execute these commands to install the latest Speedtest® CLI where it is expected by `tch-gui-unhide`:
 `mkdir /root/ookla`
 *For all ARM-based hardware prior to and including Telstra Smart Modem Gen 2*: